 If the pipe is stored in racks, it should be continuously supported along its length.
-If this is not possible, the spacing of the supports should not exceed three feet (3').
+If this is not possible, the spacing supports should be determined based on the pipe diameter.
+In general, supports and spacing that would provide for no more than 1/2" in deflection of the pipe should be acceptable.